AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 rf_model = mlflow.sklearn.load_model(rf_model_download_uri)
 ```

-As a next step, we use both models to generate predctions on the test set.
+As a next step, we use both models to generate predictions on the test set.
 We use these predictions to compute each model's accuracy
 and to create a contingency table that is finally used in a corrected version of McNemar's Test to return a P-value:

 ```python